Do you think “social” learning functionality was invented with the rise of social media? Think again.

 Content: The LMS Social Learning Problem

-Content was, is and always will be the problem and solution to any social learning effort.
+Content was, is and always will be the problem and the solution for any social learning effort.
 At first, organizations decided that the learning and development professionals and subject matter experts would be the suppliers of the content but as any blogger could tell them, producing regular content – that is interesting – is extremely difficult.
 I’ve yet to figure it out.

 And just like that learners stopped visiting, content creation dwindled, online discussions became dated and social learning died a quiet and quick death in most organizations.
 RIP social learning.
 Get to work everyone.